 You will have fun and learn a great deal in this class.
-In order to find success, you will have to memorize charts and vocabulary, and become familiar with the grammar rules that will give you a basis for translation.
-In addition, we will discuss the history and mythology of the Greeks and Romans, which we will supplement with reading assignments on the same subject.
-Lastly, we will explore the etymology of English words derived from Latin.
+You will have to memorize charts, vocabulary, and grammar rules.
+When translating, you will have to synthesize these items to find the most success.
+In addition to translating, you will learn a great deal of history and mythology of the Greeks and Romans.
+Lastly, you will explore the etymology of English words derived from Latin.